-Folder Player: Freeware MP3 player for Android (and Java Phones*)*Note: Currently, only Android version is supported.
-Java (J2ME) Phone version has been discontinued (As of Dec 2010).
-If you need older version, please proceed to java phone version section.
+Folder Player: MP3 player (Free and Pro) for Android (and Java Phones*)*Note: If you need older (non-Android) version, please proceed to java phone version section.

-What is Folder Player?Folder Player is a free Android application (no ads) which knows how to play directories the same way you play mp3/ogg/flac files :-) It can play individual files, folders, or whole folder trees.
+What is Folder Player?Folder Player is a free/pro Android application (no ads in both) which knows how to play entire directories of files!
+It can play individual files, folders, or whole folder trees.

 Why another player for Android?There are several great mp3 players out there.
 If you're happy with them, you probably don't need another one.
 But if you reached this site, you probably have the same problem as I had before I created this app - you tried many players , and your access to your music still too cumbersome.